avirene/CV/README.md

 ## About Me

-I have experience in education, linguistics and IT.
-I worked for a big IT company (EPAM Systems) for 10 years: as a Training and Education Manager and an IT Business Analyst.
+I have experience in IT, education, and linguistics.
+I have just completed a software development bootcamp, but before that I worked for a big IT company (EPAM Systems) for 10 years: as a Training and Education Manager and an IT Business Analyst.
 I have a strong interest in computational linguistics and software development, in particular educational software, speech recognition, and more.
+In fact, since I graduated, I have been experiencing constant urges to develop software for almost everything I daily deal with.

 ## Skills